brianwetzel/HW16_Token_Crowdsale/README.md

 <br>

 ## To the Moon!
-Ok, now just hang and hopefully this Kasei Rocket Ship goes to the moon.
+Ok, now just hang on and hopefully this Kasei Rocket Ship goes to the moon.
 <br>

 ![alt=“”](EvaluationEvidence/moon_gif.gif)